Kathleen Scott

 Edith Agnes Kathleen Young, Baroness Kennet, FRBS (née Bruce; formerly Scott; 27 March 1878 – 25 July 1947) was a British sculptor.
 Trained in London and Paris, Scott was a prolific sculptor, notably of portrait heads and busts and also of several larger public monuments.
-These included a number of war memorials plus statues of her first husband, the Antarctic explorer Captain Robert Falcon Scott.
-Although the Oxford Dictionary of National Biography describes her as "the most significant and prolific British women sculptor before Barbara Hepworth", her traditional style of sculpture and her hostility to the abstract work of, for example Barbara Hepworth and Henry Moore, has led to a lack of recognition for her artistic achievements.
+These included a number of war memorials, plus statues of her first husband, the Antarctic explorer Captain Robert Falcon Scott.
+Although the Oxford Dictionary of National Biography describes her as "the most significant and prolific British women sculptor before Barbara Hepworth", her traditional style of sculpture and her hostility to the abstract work of, for example Hepworth and Henry Moore, has led to a lack of recognition for her artistic achievements.

 Kathleen Scott was the mother of Sir Peter Scott, the painter and naturalist and of the writer and politician Wayland Young from her second marriage to Edward Hilton Young.
 She is the grandmother of the sculptor Emily Young and of the writer Louisa Young.

 Biography

 Early life and education

-Born at Carlton in Lindrick, Nottinghamshire, Kathleen Edith Agnes Bruce was the youngest of the eleven children of the Church of England clergyman Lloyd Stuart Bruce (1829–1886) and his first wife Jane Skene (c.
+Born on 27 March 1878 at Carlton in Lindrick, Nottinghamshire, Kathleen Edith Agnes Bruce was the youngest of the eleven children of the Church of England clergyman Lloyd Stuart Bruce (1829–1886) and his first wife Jane Skene (c.
 1828–1880), an amateur artist.
 An orphan by the age of eight, she was brought up by a relative, William Forbes Skene, in Edinburgh, Scotland, where she attended St George's School before being sent to boarding schools in England, including a convent school run by nuns.